-Signatory organisations are committed to the safety and best interests of all children accessing their services and programmes or involved in campaigns, voluntary support, fundraising, work experience or employment, and in particular, to working towards the elimination of abuse.
+Signatory organisations are committed to the safety and best interests of all children accessing their services and programmes or involved in campaigns, voluntary support, fundraising, work experience or employment, and in particular, to working towards the elimination of all forms of exploitation and abuse.

-- Appropriate to their circumstances and the extent of their contact with children, signatory organisations will have a documented Child Protection Policy and procedures for dealing with children which are regularly reviewed.
+- 1. Appropriate to their circumstances and the extent of their contact with children, signatory organisations will have a documented Child Protection Policy and procedures for dealing with children which are regularly reviewed.
 The Policy will be appropriate to the risk and address: - a.
-Development programme planning and implementation; - b. use of images and personal information for fundraising and promotion purposes; - c. personnel recruitment including staff, volunteers, consultants and suppliers in both New Zealand and overseas; - d. all applicable legal obligations including mandatory police checks where available and appropriate for all personnel who have regular contact with children: - e. behaviour protocols or codes; - f. education and training of personnel and communication of the policy to all stakeholders; and - g. reporting procedures. - 2.
+Development programme planning and implementation; - b. use of images and personal information for fundraising and promotion purposes; - c. personnel recruitment including staff, volunteers, consultants and suppliers in both New Zealand and overseas; - d. all applicable legal obligations including mandatory police checks where available and appropriate for all personnel who have regular contact with children; - e. behaviour protocols or codes; - f. education and training of personnel and communication of the policy to all stakeholders; and - g. reporting procedures. - 2.
 Signatory organisations that work with children will seek ways to incorporate the voices of children in shaping the development programmes that affect them. - 3.
-Signatory organisations that work with children will ensure that their complaints handling processes are child friendly.
+Signatory organisations that work with children will ensure that their complaints handling processes are child friendly, and take into account protection, dignity, confidentiality and the specific needs of the complainant, particularly survivors and those that have experienced sexual exploitation and abuse.